Is Fish Oil the New Snake Oil?

 Fish oil supplements are hugely popular as dietary supplements among Americans.
 Though it is hard to pin down an exact figure for sales of such products, an article in Forbes magazine noted that, according to the Nutrition Business Journal, over-the-counter fish oil supplements accounted for $739 million in sales in 2009.
 Meanwhile, in 2010 Americans spent nearly $4 billion on products fortified with extra omega-3s, according to the market research firm Packaged Facts.

 Not Everyone Agrees

-Many who have been convinced the they key to a healthy heart and longevity lies party in a bottle of the amber-colored pill find themselves very disappointed by these findings, but the not everyone in the medical field agrees with them.
-Conflicting information abounds, for example a study published two years ago found a one gram a day supplement could help extend the lives of those with heart failure, and patients who have had heart attacks are alredy advised to take a pill daily.
+Many who have been convinced that the key to a healthy heart and longevity lies party in a bottle of the amber-colored pill find themselves very disappointed by these findings, but not everyone in the medical field agrees with them.
+Conflicting information abounds, for example, a study published two years ago found one gram a day supplement could help extend the lives of those with heart failure, and patients who have had heart attacks are already advised to take a pill daily.